sanudojuanmanuel77-source/HiCCE-s-Firmware/README.md

 # HiCCE-s-Firmware
-Here you can find all the files needed to reconstruc the firmware I developed as my thesis for getting my degree.
+Here you can find all the files needed to reconstruct the firmware I developed as my thesis for getting my degree.

 # HiCCE-128 Firmware — 128-Channel Biopotential Acquisition on Zynq-7000